pottendo/pottendo-SK64-network/README_network.md

 The vanilla kernel is called `kernel_sk64.img` and is always in the root folder of the SD card.
 Network kernels have different file names (`kernel_sk64_net.img`, `kernel_sk64_wlan.img`) and should also be stored in the root folder.

 Within the file `sidekick64.txt` in the root folder of the SD card you can clarify which kernel image should be booted when Sidekick64 is powered up.
 The vanilla kernel is booted by the line `kernel=kernel_sk64.img`.
 You can add lines below this line like `kernel=kernel_sk64_net.img` to boot the cable based network kernel instead.
-You may also disable lines with a prefix (`#`).
+You may also disable lines by prefixing it with `#`.
 But there should always be one line that is set to active.
 Otherwise Sidekick64 will fail to boot.

 ### WLAN, SSID and passphrase